Memorable Manitobans: Jack Hersey Gibson (1917-2009)

-After his military discharge in 1944, he resumed teaching at Sidney, also attending school to obtain BA and BEd degrees.
-In 1948, he became Principal of Minnedosa North School No. 232 and, later, Principal of Minnedosa Collegiate.
+After his military discharge in 1944, he resumed teaching at Sidney School, also attending school to obtain BA and BEd degrees.
+In 1948, he began teaching at Minnedosa North School No. 232 and was its Principal (1952-1956) and, later, also of Minnedosa Collegiate.
 He was appointed a School Inspector in 1957, based at Grandview and relocated to Winnipeg in 1968 to inspect in the Morris-Macdonald School Division.
 After retiring from inspecting in 1976, he returned to teaching at Stonewall Collegiate where he spent six years.

 He died at Winnipeg on 5 April 2009.

 Annual Reports of the Manitoba Department of Education, Manitoba Legislative Library.

 One Hundred Years in the History of the Rural Schools of Manitoba: Their Formation, Reorganization and Dissolution (1871-1971) by Mary B. Perfect, MEd thesis, University of Manitoba, April 1978.